mjkapkan/OVMS-Plugins/cctimer/README.md

   ```

 ## Behavior
-- Script will check metrics for matching timers each 10 seconds as specified in `checkIntervalMs` (currently not working due to Duktape Issue 474) variable and then will activate the remote heating/cooling using climatecontrol command.
+- Script will check metrics for matching timers each 10 seconds as specified in `checkInterval` variable and then will activate the remote heating/cooling using climatecontrol command.
 - with each check or timer on/off you will see a message in the OVMS event log and a notification to App/WebUI.

 NOTE: Never remove an active timer as the script will keep turning ON the climate control until you reboot the unit or reload JavaScript engine.